-Applying the first factor to the case sub judice, the County Board, not the State Board, has the statutory power (pursuant to EA § 4-103)16 to select and hire teachers, including Donlon.
+Applying the first factor to the case sub judice, the County Board, not the State Board, has the statutory power (pursuant to EA § 4-103) to select and hire teachers, including Donlon.
 Further, Donlon's contract is with the County Board, not with the State Board.
 MCPS's director of recruitment, Martinez, testified to this effect.
 As to the second factor, the County Board sets Donlon's salary, as per EA § 4-103.
-Further, as evidenced by both Donlon's W-2 and testimony, his salary is paid by MCPS, not by the MSDE or the State Board.
+Further, as evidenced by both Donlon's testimony and his W-2, his salary is paid by MCPS, not by MSDE or the